MY STORY -

 Through many prayers from my family and friends, my church in Florida and the church that I grew up in Ecorse, Michigan, I was able to overcome and heal not just in body, but in mind and spirit as well.

 Eventually, I started back singing but this time with a life purpose.
 To show God's (the Father, the Son, and the Holy Spirit) light and how He performs miracles.
 I'm not His first miracle and I'm definitely not His last.

 After my recovery from surgery and radiation, I started back singing in a restaurant after the owner contacted me and said that he saw me at a jam session a few years back.
-I then prayed for a jazz band that I could work with on a regular basis.
-I even named all the instruments that I wanted and God provided me with a wonderful south Florida jazz band to work with (Eric & the Jazzers).
+While performing at the restaurant as a duo with a keyboardist, I prayed that I would go on to perform in concert settings and with full jazz bands.
+I even named all the instruments that I wanted performing with me, which God provided me with.
 I have gone on to meet and work with many highly acclaimed jazz musicians and perform in venues around the world.
-I produced and performed a world concert tour as a tribute to Ella Fitzgerald titled A'LA ELLA! in Europe and South Africa where I perform to sold out, standing room only audiences at Royal Albert Hall in London, England, as well as in Berlin, Germany and Cape Town, South Africa.
-I also performed in Brussels, at a famous and historic concert hall called Bozar (Brussels Center for Fine Arts) where famous jazz legends have performed, including Ella Fitzgerald.
-I continue to do singing tours around the world.
+I produce and perform world concert tours, including a tribute to Ella Fitzgerald titled A'LA ELLA!.
+I perform at venues worldwide where I perform to sold out, standing room only audiences, including Royal Albert Hall in London, England, as well as in Berlin, Germany and Cape Town, South Africa and Belgium.
+I also produce my own jazz festival, Palm Beach International Jazz Festival.

 So you see, miracles do happen!
 I sometimes have to remind myself of this when problems in life try to knock at my door.
 It is my mission to to share my story with my audience to give them encouragement and inspiration.
 I hope that my story provides you with encouragement and inspiration as well, because if my Heavenly Father did it for me He can do for you whatever you may be in need of.